-If a second working holiday visa is granted, this allows a further 12 months in Australia.
+If a second or third working holiday visa is granted, this allows a further 12 months in Australia.

 Work Rights on a Working Holiday Visa – Primary (Main) Visa Holder

-Working Holiday Subclass 417 visas and Work and Holiday Subclass 462 visas are both subject to condition 8547 which limits holders to working a maximum of 6 months with each employer.
+Working Holiday Subclass 417 visas and Work and Holiday Subclass 462 visas are both subject to condition 8547 which limits holders to working a maximum of 6 months with each employer (location).

 Employers should ensure that staff do not exceed the 6 month limitation as this can result in cancellation of the working holiday visa and fines for the employer.

 It is possible in some cases to apply for permission to continue working beyond the 6 months limitation – examples include: